camunda-community-hub/process-execution-automator/doc/howRunLoadTest/README.md

 This metric is important because it's a vicious situation.
 Zeebe has a two-pointer in the stream
 * one to follow the execution
-* and one to follow the exporter to Elastic Search.
+* and one to follow the exporter to ElasticSearch.

 The Zeebe cluster can be correctly sized to handle the whole, but the two pointers will diverge if the Elastic search needs to be faster.
 The stream is saved in memory and on disk.
 The stream grows, and at one moment, when the disk is entire, zeebe will pause the execution.